-- To grant Transaction authorization, ensure you check the box.
+- For Clients of third party advisors: To grant Transaction authorization, ensure you check the box.
 No additional forms are required.
 Ensure the Client reads the back page titled: ‘What you understand and agree to when you sign this application’, so they know what transactions they’re authorizing.

 - Submitting this form replaces all previous beneficiary designations.
 Ensure all beneficiaries are included on this form, even if they are only receiving lump sum payments.

 - A beneficiary can receive a lump sum, a payout annuity or a combination of these options.
 Each beneficiary can have different options.

 - The maximum deferral term is 10 years.